docker-archive/docker-ce/components/cli/docs/reference/commandline/kill.md

 specified with the `--signal` option.
 You can reference a container by its ID, ID-prefix, or name.

-The `--signal` (or `-s` shorthand) flag sets the system call signal that is sent to the container.
+The `--signal` flag sets the system call signal that is sent to the container.
 This signal can be a signal name in the format `SIG<NAME>`, for instance `SIGINT`, or an unsigned number that matches a position in the kernel's syscall table, for instance `2`.

 While the default (`SIGKILL`) signal will terminate the container, the signal set through `--signal` may be non-terminal, depending on the container's main